The Buggles: 1998–present: Reunion performances

-Being largely a studio creation, the Buggles never toured.
+Being largely a studio creation, The Buggles never toured.
 There were some Top of the Pops playback appearances, and later some performances for promotional purposes in support of the second album, but the first live outing by the original duo came in a low-key appearance on 3 December 1998 at a showcase for new bands on Horn's ZTT Records label at Mean Fiddler in northwest London.
-During this appearance, the Buggles played only "Video Killed the Radio Star", backed by singer Tessa Niles and one of the other groups on the bill, the Marbles.
+During this appearance, The Buggles played only "Video Killed the Radio Star", backed by singer Tessa Niles and one of the other groups on the bill, the Marbles.

-On 11 November 2004, the Buggles reunited with Doss, Jardim, Allan and Woolley at Wembley Arena to perform "Video Killed the Radio Star" and "The Plastic Age" as part of a The Prince's Trust charity concert celebrating Horn's career as a producer.
+On 11 November 2004, The Buggles reunited with Doss, Jardim-Allan and Woolley at Wembley Arena to perform "Video Killed the Radio Star" and "The Plastic Age" as part of a The Prince's Trust charity concert celebrating Horn's career as a producer.

-On 28 September 2010, the Buggles performed their first actual concert, billed as "The Lost Gig", at Supperclub in Notting Hill, west London, as a fundraiser for the Royal Hospital for Neuro-disability.
-Following an opening performance by Orchestral Manoeuvres in the Dark, the Buggles' set included The Age of Plastic performed in its entirety, including Woolley singing with Horn on "Clean, Clean".
+On 28 September 2010, The Buggles performed their first actual concert, billed as "The Lost Gig", at Supperclub in Notting Hill, west London, as a fundraiser for the Royal Hospital for Neuro-disability.
+Following an opening performance by Orchestral Manoeuvres in the Dark, The Buggles' set included The Age of Plastic performed in its entirety, including Woolley singing with Horn on "Clean, Clean".
 Also featured were Lol Creme, Chris Braide, Alison Moyet, Gary Barlow, Richard O'Brien and Claudia Brücken.

-On 25 October 2011, the Buggles reunited to play at the British Music Experience at the O2 Arena.
+On 25 October 2011, The Buggles reunited to play at the British Music Experience at the O2 Arena.
 The gig included the first live performance of "I Am a Camera" and covers of "Space Oddity" by David Bowie and "Check It Out" by Nicki Minaj and will.i.am, which utilised samples from "Video Killed the Radio Star".
-Kirsten Joy, Holly Petrie and Kate Westall provided backup vocals.
+Kirsten Joy, Holly Petrie and Kate Westall provided backing vocals.

 In 2013, Downes spoke of the chance of another reunion: "It's always a challenge working on new stuff, and I'd love to collaborate with Trevor again ... it's not impossibility, just a matter of making the planets align so that one day we can hopefully make it happen."
 In March 2015, Downes joined the Trevor Horn Band on stage at the Shepherd's Bush Empire to play "The Plastic Age" and "Video Killed the Radio Star".
 Horn and Downes reunited in the studio in early 2016 for more Buggles activity.

-In early 2023, it was announced that the band would be touring as support act for Seal on the latter's 30th anniversary tour, marking the group's first full reunion for a tour.
+During April–June 2023, The Buggles were the support act for Seal during his 30th anniversary tour, on which Horn was the musical director and bassist.
+This marked the group's first tour.
+The line up was the same as Seal's backing band, led by Horn.
+Geoff Downes was not involved.
+The set list included songs from both the band's albums and material by Frankie Goes to Hollywood and Yes.